Quadrant Future Tek FY26 net loss widens to ₹429.42 million

 1 Day5 Days1 Month6 Months1 Year5 Years

-Given the auditor's emphasis on cash losses, does the company have sufficient liquidity or access to capital to sustain operations through FY27?
+Given the auditor's emphasis on cash losses, does the company have sufficient liquidity to sustain operations through FY27, or will it need to raise capital?

-Is the decline in Q4 revenue and the swing to EBITDA loss indicative of a temporary market slowdown or a structural shift in the company's cost structure?
+Is the decline in Q4 revenue and the swing to EBITDA loss indicative of a temporary market slowdown or a structural issue in the company's pricing power?

 scanx